 A schedule of independent external quality reviews of important functions and activities is reviewed each year by management.
 Upon the completion of these reviews, written recommendations and observations are presented to the Fund's management and appropriate actions are taken to address improvements to the Fund's policies and procedures.
-The Fund selected a minority-owned audit firm to perform a remote review of the Fund's Job Order Costing Program.
+The Fund selected a minority-owned audit firm to perform a remote review of the Fund's Job Order Costing Program Policies, Processes and Procedures.
 The review was completed in March 2021.
+A second minority-owned audit firm was selected to perform a review of the Fund's Information Security Access Control and Application Code Advancement Policies, Processes and Procedures, which was completed in December 2021.
+Both reviews resulted in recommendations to improve controls.
+The Fund has developed action plans to address these recommendations.